Testing Extruded Polystyrene Thermal Conductivity at Various Thicknesses with the Thermtest Heat Flow Meter

 According to the ASTM C518-15, to ensure the proper performance of the HFM, the apparatus must be calibrated with materials having similar thermal conductivities and thicknesses as the materials to be evaluated.
 If the calibration standard is tested at one thickness, the heat flow meter apparatus can be calibrated for that thickness.
 However, if tests are to be performed at varying thicknesses other than the calibrated thickness, a thorough study of the error of the HFM at other thicknesses must be conducted.
 For this experiment, Thermtest researchers set out to test the accuracy boundaries of the HFM, by testing multiple sample thicknesses based off of only one calibration thickness.

 To begin, the calibration sample (NIST SRM 1450d – 1″) was placed between two parallel plates within the HFM (Figure 4).
 A specified temperature gradient (10 – 30°C) across the plates was established to simulate heat loss from the internal environment of a building, to the colder external environment.
 The upper plate was then set to compress onto the specimen to an automatic sample thickness.
 The HFM automatically determines sample thickness by employing four digital encoders, located in each corner of the upper plate.
 Each digital encoder measures the thickness at their post, and then the average is calculated.
-The upper plate then automatically adjusts to the average height, delivering approximately 5 pounds per square inch of force onto the testing specimen.
-This automatic thickness gauge, has a precision accuracy of ~0.1m.
+The upper plate then automatically adjusts to the average height.
 If the testing sample is highly compressible and an approximate compression force is known, a manual thickness setting may be a more suitable option in receiving accurate and precise thermal conductivity results.

 Figure 4.
 View from inside the HFM door.
 Parallel plates (red and blue) establish a one-dimensional heat flux through the test specimen, simulating heat loss from a building’s interior to the external environment.